Looking for reading inspiration this summer?

 Check out the lists of top picks from Auckland Libraries’ collections, hand-picked by our librarians.

-To get you started, we’ve selected ten of our favourite reads for summer 2019; perfect for kicking back and relaxing.
+We’ve selected ten of our favourite reads for summer; perfect for kicking back and relaxing.

 1) The Rosie Result by Graeme Simison